anqlproject/anql/README.md

 **Smart Transformations**: Seamlessly convert any node type to another - turn text into headings, lists into checklists, or paragraphs into quotes.
 Adapt your content structure instantly without losing your work.

+## Development

+ANQL is currently in active development and may be unstable at times.
+New features and improvements are being added regularly.
+Feel free to reach out for feedback, bug reports, or feature suggestions.

+**Upcoming Focus**: We are placing special emphasis on enhancing the Math node to support advanced calculations, statistical analysis, plotting, and graph generation - all while maintaining the seamless note-taking experience that makes ANQL a productive workspace.

 ## Platform Support

 Currently, ANQL is tested and optimized for macOS only.
 Windows and Linux support will be available soon.

+## Download

+Download the macOS binary: [GitHub releases](https://github.com/anqlproject/anql/releases/tag/0.1.0)

+## Community

+Join our [Discord server](https://discord.gg/z5Jgg9m83) for discussions, report issues, or request new features.

 ## Tech Stack